tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_svg_animations_with_gsap.md

 See if you can add the following features:

-* a stream of coffee, from the portafilter to the mug, while the mug is filling-up;
+* a stream of coffee, from the portafilter to the cup, while the cup is filling-up;
 * add some button to reset the process.

 *End*